Ohai Railway Board Heritage Trust

 The Ohai Railway Board Heritage Trust is a defunct railway preservation society that was formed to preserve Southland's rail history.
 The trust was formerly based at Wairio on the Wairio Branch in the former Ohai Railway Board workshops, and owned a number of locomotives and items of rolling stock, including the remains of two P class 2-8-0 tender locomotives.

-Trust Lapses
+Trust lapses

-In 2006 the ORBHT's lease on the former ORB workshops and yard at Wairio was allowed to lapse after the trust decided no to pursue the idea of running heritage services from Bluff to Ohai.
-The trust's locomotives and rolling stock remained on the site; as of January 2015, most of the trust's stock remained at Wairio with the exception of diesel shunting locomotive D^{S} 201 and the remains of steam locomotive P 60, which had moved to Dunedin and Lumsden respectively.
+In 2006, the ORBHT's lease on the former ORB workshops and yard at Wairio was allowed to lapse after the trust decided not to pursue the idea of running heritage services from Bluff to Ohai.
+The trust's locomotives and rolling stock remained on the site most of the trust's stock remained at Wairio with the exception of diesel shunting locomotive D^{S} 201 and the remains of steam locomotive P 60, which had moved to Dunedin and Lumsden respectively.

 Banned

 In December 2011, members of the ORBHT were banned from entering the Wairio yard and workshop buildings after being served a trespass notice by KiwiRail.
 The notice was served on the grounds that the trust's members had not sought permission from KiwiRail to access the site; one of the trust members responded by saying the trust had become concerned with the neglected state of the site and the potential fire risk, and had stepped in to clean the site up.